Vigário Geral

 Vigário Geral is a neighborhood in the North Zone of Rio de Janeiro with a large favela.

 It is infamous for the Vigário Geral massacre that occurred here in 1993.

 In popular culture

 The movie Favela Rising follows the development of the Afro Reggae in this neighborhood, as well as focusing on life there.

+Lost Lives

+Jussara, son of Aparecida Prazeres da Costa.

+Shiela Caetano's husband, whom of which died to a AR-15 rifle, with only a .38-caliber revolver to defend himself with.